Search This Blog

 Recently when attending the 5-day Agile 2014 conference in Orlando, Florida, I had an opportunity to discuss various agile implementations.
 Some of the discussions centered on selecting the right type of agile methodology to consider for software implementations from extremely regulated medical devices industry and government projects where Scrum was considered prevalent.
 Then, when I found in my network of work and friends, there were questions that revolved around using Kanban because Scrum wasn’t working.

 Having used Kanban and Scrum, I wondered why there is still confusion among the early adopters of Agile and why Kanban would be considered as a substitute for Scrum.
-Unclear understanding of agile concepts may actually lead to failure despite the methodology as discussed in one of my networking seminars on some impediments to agile’s failure (Readers can visit http://www.agiletrainingchampions.com/#!video/c1emu for more information).
+Unclear understanding of agile concepts may lead to failure just like how people created a non-existent theory of waterfall based on inaccurate practices (Rajagopalan, 2014).
 So, I focus below on a comparative study of the basic premises between Kanban and Scrum.
 I hope this article captures the essence of these approaches demystifying the confusion and helping in the selection of the right approach for the challenge at hand.

 Concept